stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't rollout _a single-use-app_ for OKRs.**

-3 reasons to avoid using a single-use-app for OKRs:
+3 reasons to avoid single-use-apps for OKRs:

 **1** - for many employees, it will feel like just another tracking or accountability tool.
-As brilliant as OKRs are, if you do that, employee adoption will fade over time.
+As brilliant as OKRs are, if they feel that, employee adoption will fade over time.

-**2** - go for _next gen tech_ that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time executing monthly or quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving [Ray Dalio's radical transparency](https://stratappsaas.com/blog/radical-transparency/ "Ray Dalio's radical transparency"), with just the right amount of structure and context)
+**2** - go for _next gen tech_ that allows you to: a) create the strategy tree to a 12 to 36 month horizon; b) add OKRs to any level of the strategy tree; c) evolve and execute off the strategy tree whilst at the same time executing OKRs (i.e. per "OKR don't #2" above, strategy evolution and execution never stops); d) tie together execution of _strategy + OKRs + daily work_, into one digital workspace (thereby achieving [Ray Dalio's radical transparency](https://stratappsaas.com/blog/radical-transparency/ "Ray Dalio's radical transparency")) so that leaders can efficiently engage/contribute/support/coach at all levels on execution, in real time, rather than looking at dashboards and trying to figure out what's really happening

-**3** - if you solve 2) you will create unlimited opportunities for leaders to lead.
+**3** - if you solve 2) you will create unlimited opportunities for leaders to lead, and the transparency will radically elevate org-wide performance and culture.
 Think about this.
-No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if they are bouncing across 5 different apps to support their teams on fragmented views of strategy and the various levels of execution.
+No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if bouncing across 5 different apps to support teams on fragmented views of strategy and execution.

 NB - #stratapp is the world's first (_and thus far only_) B2B SaaS app that achieves both 2) and 3) above.
 Leaders have the opportunity to lead.
-Employee rising stars have the opportunity to shine, unconstrained by org hierarchy and political silos (you might like this [thinking on corporate hierarchy from Elon Musk](https://cleantechnica.com/2018/05/15/elon-musk-takes-on-corporate-hierarchy-in-note-to-tesla-employees/ "Elon Musk on corporate hierarchy")).
+Employee rising stars have the opportunity to shine, and to receive appreciation, unconstrained by org hierarchy and political silos (you might like this [thinking on corporate hierarchy from Elon Musk](https://cleantechnica.com/2018/05/15/elon-musk-takes-on-corporate-hierarchy-in-note-to-tesla-employees/ "Elon Musk on corporate hierarchy")).

 By the time we are copied by others, #stratapp will already be onto building phase 2 of our 5 phase roadmap.